bris00/DFMA/diary/Essay 1.md

 Dear Miss Ana,

+I hope this letter finds you well.
+I wanted to take a moment to express my devotion to you.
+You deserve all the praise you can get.
 Even though I was a new face on this server, you took me in warmly and I have felt welcomed, warm, fuzzy, and at rest by your side, ever since.
 Thank you so much for what you've done for me!

 [How you make me feel]
-You make me feel safe exploring who I am, and it's been great to have someone to devote myself to who accepts me as the submissive I am.

 * Appreciated
 * Toyed with